-This two-day course is an introduction to understand professional trail development and how it relates to trail maintenance.
+In partnership with the Ontario Trails Council, OPA offers this two-day course as an introduction to understand professional trail development and how it relates to trail maintenance.
 You will receive instruction on how to observe, detect, document and mitigate potential risk resulting from poor trail design, construction and maintenance.
 This workshop combines in classroom theory and hands-on experiences.
 Participants will leave the course with a tool kit on how to create and implement a successful trail maintenance program.
 This course will cover all types of trails from natural surface single track to 3 metre wide crushed aggregate.

 This course will cover:

 Participants are required to have a hard hat, safety glasses, closed toe footwear (CSA rating preferred), and gloves.